VernierST/godirect-examples/python/vpython_examples/readme.md

 This guide describes the use of Go Direct sensor data with the VPython module.
 The VPython module makes it possible, and easy, for a Python program to generate navigable real-time 3D animations.
 This is a great tool to illustrate physics concepts.

 Note that this guide is for using VPython with the installed Python language on one's computer.
-There is a separate guide for "Web VPython", which runs in the browser and allows the user to write and run a VPython program without actually installing Python itself.
-This provides a great adavantage in the classroom - you do not need to install anything on your computer to immediately run.
+There is a separate guide for using Go Direct sensors with "Web VPython", which runs in the browser and allows the user to write and run a VPython program without actually installing Python itself.
+This provides a great advantage in the classroom - you do not need to install anything on your computer to immediately run.
 Another advantage is that the Web VPython version will work on Chromebooks as well as Mac, Windows, and Linux computers.
 See: XXXXXXXXXXXXXXX

 ## Getting Started Requirements